Everyone can gain from saving money! And this is vital in 2022 when inflation is making everything more expensive.

 - Keep your car for another year or two.
 Or three or four…

 - Could you repair what you have instead of replacing it?
-Lots of videos on the internet to inspire you.
+There are lots of videos on the Internet to inspire you.

 - Don’t buy things in shops that are cheaper online.

 - Lots of people have been commenting that Amazon is no longer reliably the cheapest, so compare, compare, compare…